 Ocean Springs is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The citizens of Ocean Springs are very well educated compared to the average community in the nation: 37.30% of adults in Ocean Springs have a bachelor's degree or even advanced degree.
+The population of Ocean Springs is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.30% of adults in Ocean Springs have a bachelor's degree or even advanced degree.

 The per capita income in Ocean Springs in 2010 was $31,347, which is wealthy relative to Mississippi, and upper middle income relative to the rest of the US.
 This equates to an annual income of $125,388 for a family of four.
 However, Ocean Springs contains both very wealthy and poor people as well.